ajz34/blas-array2/README.md

 **This is a package under construction.**

 Currently,
 - BLAS3 functions have been implemented.
-BLAS1/2 functions implementation is on-going work.
+BLAS1/2 functions implementation is on-going.
-- Optional parameters (`scipy.linalg.blas` convention), complex numbers, arbitary layouts (row-major, col-major, strided) supported.
-- Shape of matrix, and information of leading dimension will be checked properly.
-These values are automatically parsed in program, so users do not need to give these values (like calling to Fortran BLAS).
+- **Optional Parameters**: `scipy.linalg.blas` convention.
+Shape of matrix, and information of leading dimension will be checked properly.
+These values are automatically parsed in program, so users do not need to give these values.
+- **Row-major Layout**: Row-major support to Fortran API only (CBLAS functionality without CBLAS functions).
+- **Generics**: For example, `GEMM<F> where F: BLASFloat` for `f32`, `f64`, `Complex<f32>`, `Complex<f64>` types, in one generic (template) class.
+The same to `SYRK` or `GEMV`, etc.
+- **Arbitary Layout**: Supports strides that `ndarray` allows (for correctness and API convenience only, but require explicit raw data clone among DRAM).
-- All input in row-major (or col-major) should not involve unnecessary transpositions with explicit clone.
+- **View instead of Clone if possible**: All input in row-major (or col-major) should not involve unnecessary transpositions with explicit clone (a few exceptions occurs for complex BLAS2 functions).
 So all-row-major or all-col-major is preferred.
-- Generics is able for some blas functions: you can use `GEMM<F> where F: BLASFloat` for `f32`, `f64`, `Complex<f32>`, `Complex<f64>` types, in one generic (template) class.

 ## Simple example
 For simple illustration to this package, we perform $C = A B$ (`dgemm`):
 ```rust
 use blas_array2::prelude::*;